ZekeMiller/rubiks-cube/README.txt

 reduction U0 = U-8,-4,0,4,8; U1 = U-7,-3,1,5,9; U2 = U-6,-2,2,6,10; U'(-1(3)) = U-5,-1,3,7,11

+Face Input:
+  once I have the color of each face, I can pull a list a face colors to name the piece I am going to maintain the same YRGOBW color scheme, including positioning, for now, though I could ask the user for faces (top center? bottom center? etc.)

 Ideas for expansion (large things):
     - AI
         - Quantify 'easiness' in f2l by how many are in D or E but not in position